unlistedphenomena/nexuswizz/src/content/guides/how-to-swap-tokens/index.md

 Tired of searching for an exchange that lists all your favorite tokens?
 You can swap most of the tokens using decentralized exchanges.

-A token swap involves the exchange of two different assets that exist on the Ethereum network, for example swapping ETH for DAI (an ERC-20 token).
+A token swap involves the exchange of two different assets that exist on the nexus network, for example swapping ETH for DAI (an ERC-20 token).
 The process is very fast and cheap.
 You will need to have a crypto wallet to swap tokens.

 **Prerequisite:**

-- have crypto wallet, you can follow this tutorial: [How to: "Register" an Ethereum account](/guides/how-to-register-an-ethereum-account/)
+- have crypto wallet, you can follow this tutorial: [How to: "Register" an nexus account](/guides/how-to-register-an-nexus-account/)
 - add funds to your wallet

 ## 1. Connect your wallet to the decentralized exchange (DEX) of your choice